How to Draw Wet Anime Hair Step by Step

 Step 8 – Water Drops Drawing

-Make the shapes of the water drops narrower towards the top and wider towards the bottom for the ones on the tips of the hair.
+You can start with the drops that are hanging on the tips or rolling down the sides of the clumps.
+Make the shapes of the water drops along the tips narrower towards the top and wider towards the bottom.
 Draw the drops rolling down the sides similar in shape to upside down question marks.

-You will notice there are also a few drops drawn on the actual face and neck.
+You can also add a few drops along the face and neck.
 If a character has water drops in their hair they will most likely have them in those places as well.

 Step 9 – Inner Water Drops Drawing (Final Step)

-For the shapes of these drops you can draw most of them similar to a “U” shape that gets slightly wider towards the bottom.
+You can make the shapes of most of these drops similar to the letter “U”.
 You can also combine several drops together in wave like shapes.
 If you want to show hair that’s really soaked draw these wave shapes larger and make more of them.

-Above you can see a side by side comparison of dry and wet hair.
+Above you can see a comparison of the wet hair next the same hair when it’s dry.

 Conclusion